 The Election Committee shall consist of no fewer than three members of the Retirement Board.
 In making appointments, the Chair of the Board will ensure representation from each category of trustee: one Mayoral Appointed Trustee, one Active Employee Trustee and one Retiree Trustee in accordance with the Collaborative Settlement Agreement.
-For Election Committee responsibilities see Appendix iii.
+The Election Committee is responsible for: